rahulc07/Tucana/README.md

 This is a STABLE distro, it will update every 6 months 1 month before ubuntu (along with new LFS stable releases).
 But some packages will NOT be locked.
 Mainly Firefox, Chromium, The Kernel (LTS is avalible) and Mesa.

 # MAJOR WIP
 I will release whatever I have right now including my build script for the packages.
 At the end I hope for a console and GUI based livecd that can be used to install it.
-Right now, the LFS.tar.xz contains the full system, chroot in and install grub (efi is supported) and whatever packages you want just untar them in / (yes I know its dangerous but it works, if you want a safe option untar them somewhere else and do a cp -rp to /)  there is a depend file with most of the majpr depends
+Check the wiki for install instructions